OlekRaymond/CppUnit2Gtest/tests/examples/README.md

 ## Migration Philosophy

-All migration approaches are designed to be **incremental**, allowing you to maintain **mixed codebases** with both Google Test and CppUnit-style tests running side by side.
-This means you can migrate your test suite gradually without breaking existing functionality.
+All migration approaches are designed to be **incremental**, allowing you to maintain codebases with **both Google Test and CppUnit-style** tests running **side by side**.
+This means you can migrate your test suite **gradually** without breaking existing functionality.

 ## Migration Examples